AnoopANair/QuantumBlink/README.md

 # **INTRODUCTION**

-QunatumBlink is a python module developed by **Anoop A Nair**, under the supervison of **Vishnu E K,Ph.D [@ K.G.T.
+QuantumBlink is a python module developed by **Anoop A Nair**, under the supervison of **Vishnu E K,Ph.D [@ K.G.T.
 Labs]**.
 It helps in the **analysis of flouresence intermittency data** obtained from the MT-300 single photon detector.
 The module when provided with the Intensity vs Time trace derives the **ON/OFF event PDFs** and the correlations in data indicating the **memory effect**.

 # **HOW TO INSTALL**